amberleyromo/cerulean-bavarois-u38bo9/README.md

 # Log Viewer

 This project provides an example UI for displaying the contents of a large log file downloaded from a URL.
+It reads log data from an ndjson stream, and renders it in a table with expandable/collapsable rows that leverages virtualization for performance, rendering only visible elements.
 It uses the most minimal possible production dependencies, primarily `react-window` for virtualization.

 ## Setup and Installation